JuergenKosel/s7commwireshark/doc/README.md

-Unless expired, installer packages of Wireshark with s7comm-plus dissector integrated for Debian Buster are available as continous integration build atifact at ( https://gitlab.com/juergen.kosel.jk/wireshark/-/jobs/artifacts/s7commwireshark/download?job=build-debian-deb )
+Unless expired, installer packages of Wireshark with s7comm-plus dissector integrated for Debian Buster are available as continous integration build artifact at [gitlab.com/juergen.kosel.jk/wireshark](https://gitlab.com/juergen.kosel.jk/wireshark/-/jobs/artifacts/s7commwireshark/download?job=build-debian-deb)

 # Build wireshark with s7comm_plus dissector

-To build the wireshark s7comm_plus dissector, which is provided by this project ( http://sourceforge.net/projects/s7commwireshark/ ), you need the corresponding wireshark sources.
+To build the wireshark s7comm_plus dissector, which is provided by [this project](http://sourceforge.net/projects/s7commwireshark/), you need the corresponding wireshark sources.

 To get these wirshark sources, you need to install git.
 Then you have at least the following 2 options: